2015-16 Procedures and regulations

 - Students request an official transcript via BearFacts.
 Official transcripts are not available for 15-20 working days after the last scheduled date for final examinations each semester, pending the recording of final grades for that semester.
 Visit http://registrar.berkeley.edu for information on ordering an official transcript.

 For each unit of credit the following grade points apply:

 To compute the grade-point average, each unit of work is multiplied by the grade points assigned to the grade, as shown above.
 The total grade points are then divided by the total units undertaken, excluding P/NP, S, U, IP, or I grades.
 The resulting figure is the grade point average.
-Additional grade-point computation examples and information can be found on the registrar’s website.
+Additional grade-point computation examples and information can be found here.

 Only grades earned in courses completed on one of the UC campuses are included in the UC Berkeley grade-point computation.
 Grades earned in XB courses completed through UC Berkeley Extension will also be included in the UC Berkeley grade-point computation unless the student has been dismissed from the College of Engineering.
 With approval prior to taking the XB courses, a dismissed student may have XB course grades completed through UCB Extension calculated into the UCB grade point average.

 - Technical courses include all courses in engineering, mathematics, chemistry, physics, statistics, biological sciences and computer science required for the major.
 To compute the technical grade point average, the same formula listed above is used.
 Courses used for the technical grade point average consist of all technical courses taken in satisfaction of major requirements (whether passed or not).
 Courses used for the upper division technical grade point average consist of all upper division technical courses taken in satisfaction of major requirements (whether passed or not).
 A 2.0 upper division technical grade-point average is required for graduation.
 The technical grade-point average represents your major grade-point average.